tastyigniter/ti-ext-local/docs/index.md

 ## Usage

-This section explains how to integrate the Local extension API into your own extension if you need to manage locations, delivery areas, working hours, and reviews.
+This section covers how to integrate the Local extension API into your own extension if you need to manage locations, delivery areas, working hours, and reviews.
 The Local extension provides a simple API for managing locations, delivery areas, working hours, and reviews.

 ### Locations